 Reading the Colors

 The heatmap window is configurable (15 or 30 minutes).
-Enabled via Settings β Show time heatmap (off by default).
+Enabled via Settings โ Show time heatmap (off by default, as it adds render cost).

 How to Use the Analytics Tab: A Practical Workflow